 Emilie Algenio is a librarian, author, and speaker.
 For nearly 20 years, she has worked in academic libraries.
-She started her career as the Library Resident, followed by her position as the Consortia Resources Coordinator.
-Emilie is currently the Copyright/Fair Use Librarian for the Texas A&M University Libraries, focusing on education and outreach.
+She started her career in academia as a Library Resident, worked for a number of state flagship universities, and is currently the OER and Scholarly Communications Librarian for George Mason University Libraries.
 She has an MLIS from Simmons College, and is a graduate of Harvard University’s “CopyrightX.”
 By combining her expertise in copyright with a desire to empower interested colleagues, she wrote “Making the Transition as the New Copyright Librarian,” influencing the organizers to choose this year’s conference theme, “Becoming a Copyright Librarian.”

 Paul Bond is the Instruction and Outreach Librarian and OER Coordinator at SUNY Broome Community College.
 He has published and presented internationally (meaning he went to Canada once) on topics relating to open education and information literacy.
 He also sometimes leads the notorious open online digital storytelling course, ds106.

-Rachel Brooke is a staff attorney at Authors Alliance, a nonprofit organization representing the interests of authors who want to take advantage of the digital age to share their creations with readers, promote the ongoing progress of knowledge, and advance the public good.
-She supports Authors Alliance’s educational and advocacy efforts by engaging with policymakers and creating educational resources to better serve the interests of authors who write to be read.
+Rachel Brooke is the Interim Executive Director at Authors Alliance, a nonprofit organization representing the interests of authors who want to take advantage of the digital age to share their creations with readers, promote the ongoing progress of knowledge, and advance the public good.
+She supports Authors Alliance’s educational and advocacy efforts by engaging with policymakers and creating educational resources to better serve the interests of authors who write to be read, including authoring a guide to third-party permissions.
 Rachel has a BA from Oberlin College and JD from NYU School of Law.

 Laura Burtle is an Associate Dean in the Georgia State University Library, with responsibility for Collections & Discovery, Resource Acquisitions, Digital Library Services, and Scholarly Communications.
 She provides copyright guidance to students and faculty, including teaching about fair use and permissions and understanding publication contracts and open access.
 She earned a B.A. from the College of William and Mary, an M.S. in Library Science from the University of North Carolina Chapel Hill, and a J.D. from Georgia State University, with a Certificate in Intellectual Property Law.